: Liz Ford

 2. Learn to observe.

-Start by shooting a striped ball straight into the pocket without using the cueball.
-Put the stripe horizontally and view how much backspin shows up when you hit low.
-Eventually, you'll see where the backspin stops and the ball starts rolling (the “turn over.”)
+For this step you could use that fancy “as seen on tv” cue ball with the 6 red dots but that is not necessary.
+Just start by shooting a striped ball straight into the pocket without using the cueball.
+The trick here is to put the stripe horizontally and view how much backspin shows up when you hit low.
+Eventually, you'll see where the backspin stops and the ball starts rolling (the “turn over.”).
 Impart enough backspin to get the striped ball from the foot spot into the far corner pocket without it “turning over” and you'll be building a stroke that'll enable you to put draw on medium-range shots.

 3. Low means low... really low.